Government 'not impotent' over high energy bills - Davey

 Suppliers have blamed high wholesale prices for rising household bills, with most people seeing a rise in their gas bills last autumn of more than 10%.

-The major suppliers have cut their prices in recent months, with the mild winter leading to lower demand for energy, but not by enough to offset the increase just a few months earlier.'Canute-like'
+The major suppliers have cut their prices in recent months, with the mild winter leading to lower demand for energy, but not by enough to offset the increase just a few months earlier.

 Mr Davey said the government had been accused of being "impotent because of the global gas markets" and he wanted to make sure the UK was not dependent on imports from potentially unstable countries.